 (a) Termination of Relationship as a Service Provider.
-If a Participant ceases to be a Service Provider, other than upon the Participant's death or Disability, then (i) in the case of an Award that is an Option, the Participant may exercise any Options within such period of time as is specified in the Option Agreement to the extent that the Option is vested on the date of termination (but in no event later than the expiration of the term of such Option as set forth in the Option Agreement), and (ii) in the case of any Award other than an Option, the Participant shall be entitled to the benefit conferred by such Award during such period of time as is specified in the Award Agreement to the extent that the Award is vested on the date of termination (but in no event later than the expiration of the term of such Award, if any, as set forth in the Award Agreement).
-In the absence of a specified time in the Award Agreement, an Option shall remain exercisable, and the Participant shall be entitled to the benefit conferred by an Award other than an Option, for three months following the Participant's termination.
-If, on the date of termination, the Participant is not vested as to his or her entire Award, the Shares covered by the unvested portion of the Award shall revert to the Plan.
+If a Participant ceases to be a Service Provider, other than upon the Participant's death or Disability, then (i) in the case of an Award that is an Option, the Participant may exercise any Options within such period of time as is specified in the Option Agreement to the extent that the Option is vested on the date of termination (but in no event later than the expiration of the term of such Option as set forth in the Option Agreement), and (ii) in the case of any Award other than an Option, the Participant shall be entitled to the benefit conferred by such Award, if any, as set forth in the Award Agreement to the extent that the Award Agreement, an Option shall remain exercisable, and the Participant's the Ib entitled to the benefit conferred by an Award other than an Option, for three months following the Participant's termination.
+If, on the date of termination, the Participant is no tvested as to his or her entire Award, the Shares covered by the unvested portion of the taward shall revert to the Plan.
 If, after termination, the Participant does not exercise his or her Option, or receive the benefit conferred by an Award other than an Option, within the time specified herein, the Award shall terminate, and the Shares covered by such Award shall revert to the Plan.